Moving with Cats – the Best Tips and Tricks

 Cats Can Feel Your Anxiety

 You made it!
 Everything is hauled on the truck.
 Now, grab a carrier and put your kitty in it.
-Be certain that you put the transporter in the car with you.
+Be certain that you put the transporter in the car with you if you’re not hiring auto shipping services to transport your car across the country.
 Don’t keep it in the boot of the car or van.
 Your closeness is what keeps your fuzzy partner calm during the move.

 While in transit, you should not let them out of the carrier.
 Remember, keeping your furry friends’ stress level low means keeping your own on the downside.
 Animals like cats are good at picking up body language, so your moving stress might transfer to your little friend.